dino-/arch-install/README.md

 need something different, feel free to comment that stuff out in `roles/installation/tasks/main.yml` and do your own thing.

+If planning to use dhcp and not netctl, as with a machine with an ethernet connection that never changes, enable and start these services:

+    # systemctl enable --now dhcpcd
+    # systemctl enable --now systemd-resolved

 Some helpful links on archwiki:

 - [Network configuration](https://wiki.archlinux.org/index.php/Network_configuration)